CollinShoop/Java-JSON-Serializer/README.md

 # Java-JSON-Serializer
-This project is a Java to JSON (and vise versa) converter heavily inspired by Jackson (https://github.com/FasterXML/jackson).
+This project is a JSON to Java object and Java to JSON converter heavily inspired by Jackson (https://github.com/FasterXML/jackson).

 I made this project in order to learn about and familiarize myself with reflection in Java.